Episode 35: The King

 Without that ship, they were essentially stranded, and every day that ticked by was another attack against their dwindling supply of hope.

-In the late summer of 1914, a ship did show up, but this one was American.
+In the late summer of 1914, a ship did show up. but this one was American.

-It brought supplies, but its real mission was to pick up the last remaining member of the British mining crew who had stayed behind five years earlier.
+It brought supplies, but its real mission was to pick up the the last remaining member of the British mining crew who had stayed behind five years earlier.

 Not only had Mexico erupted into revolution, but the world was now at war following the assassination of Archduke Franz Ferdinand of Austria.

 They'd seen nothing like it, and he had no idea if or when it would stop.
+Perhaps, he suggested, Arnod and his community would like to come home, just to be safe.

-Arnand declined, and the community soon watched the Americans vanish over the horizon.
+Arnaud declined, and the community soon watched the Americans vanish over the horizon.
+By 1915, though, that decision was beginning to feel flawed.

 The vegetable garden that the British had installed had started to fall apart.

 The only naturally occurring food on the island was a small supply of coconuts and whatever fish and birds they could hunt.
+But what those foods lacked was vitamin C.

 We tend to treat scurvy lightly, making pirate jokes about it when we're out with friends, but the reality of the disease is more horrible.

 The symptoms begin with bleeding gums and sore spots, and eventually grow into depression, immobility, and open wounds.
+In the end, someone suffering from scurvy simply bleeds to death.

-In the end, someone suffering from scurvy simply bleeds to death, and without vitamin C, those around them can only helplessly watch it all end.
+And without vitamin C, those around them can only helplessly watch it all end.

 The people died off one or two at a time.